Generating Rectifiable Measures through Neural Networks: Introduction

 In the above summary, the results in \cite{peebbo21} are of particular interest for two reasons.
-First, given a measure on $[0,1]^n$, the ReLU neural network that achieves the desired approximation error is explicit.
-And second, the ReLU neural networks have quanitzed and bounded weights, which in turn leads to a covering result for arbitrary measures on $[0,1]^n$.
-Specifically, it is shown in \cite[Lemma IX.4]{peebbo21} that, for general measures on $[1,0]^n$, the number of ReLU neural networks that suffice to achieve an approximation error of $\varepsilon$ is no larger than $2^{b(\varepsilon)}$ with
+First, for a given measure on $[0,1]^n$, the ReLU neural network that achieves the desired approximation error is explicit.
+And second, the ReLU neural networks have quantized and bounded weights, which in turn leads to a covering result for arbitrary measures on $[0,1]^n$.
+Specifically, it is shown in \cite[Lemma IX.4]{peebbo21} that, for general measures on $[0,1]^n$, the number of ReLU neural networks that suffice to achieve an approximation error of $\varepsilon$ is no larger than $2^{b(\varepsilon)}$ with

 In many applications, the data measures are supported on low-dimensional objects in Euclidean space \cite{hidare97,lufahe98,letawi94,soze98,lz12}.
 Although \cite[Lemma IX.4]{peebbo21} applies to such situations, the number of bits in \cref{eq:scalingdmytro} suffers from the curse of dimensionality as it depends on the ambient dimension $n$ rather than the intrinsic dimension of the low-dimensional objects.
-In this paper, we consider the broad class of (countably) $m$-rectifiable measures that are supported on (countable) unions of Lipschitz images of compact sets in $\reals^m$.
+In this paper, we consider the broad class of (countably) $m$-rectifiable measures that are supported on (countable) unions of Lipschitz images of compact sets in $\reals^m$, which serve as a mathematically rigorous way to describe low-dimensional, non-smooth data structures embedded in high-dimensional spaces.

 We show that $m$-rectifiable measures can be approximated as push-forwards of the one-dimensional Lebesgue measure on $[0,1]$ using ReLU neural networks with arbitrarily small approximation error in terms of Wasserstein distance.
 What is more, the weights in the networks under consideration are quantized and bounded and the number of ReLU neural networks that suffice to achieve an approximation of $\varepsilon$ is no larger than $2^{b(\varepsilon)}$ with

+Comparing \cref{eq:scalingdmytro} and \cref{eq:scalingdmytro2}, we see that the ambient dimension $n$ is replaced by the intrinsic dimension of the objects, i.e., the rectifiability parameter $m$, which can be much smaller than $n$.
+We also establish that the result in \cref{eq:scalingdmytro2} is metric entropy optimal and construct a matching lower bound.